busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 There are many other Slack integrations which post messages when triggered by GithHub events.
-We do not supporting webhooks for repositories that are not part of `busy-beaver-dev`.
+We do not support GitHub webhooks for repositories that are not part of `busy-beaver-dev` organization.
 This might change in the future, but for now there are other things to work on.